Walter Glechner

 Walter Glechner (12 February 1939 – 29 January 2015) was an Austrian footballer.

 Club career

 Glechner spent the majority of his career at Austria giants Rapid Wien, playing over 250 league matches in a 13-year spell.

 International career

-Glechner made his debut for Austria in a May 1960 friendly match against Scotland and earned a total of 35 caps, scoring 1 goals.
+Glechner made his debut for Austria in a May 1960 friendly match against Scotland and earned a total of 35 caps, scored 1 goal.
 He represented his country in 2 FIFA World Cup qualification matches.

 His final international was a June 1968 match against the Soviet Union.